HQF6800/HO/README.md

 # Proactive Handover Type Prediction and Parameter Optimization Based on Machine Learning
 # Description
-This paper proposes a scheme that proactively predicts HO types and dynamically adjusts HCPs, and performs a performance analysis on this scheme.
+This paper proposes a scheme that proactively predicts HO types and dynamically adjusts HCPs based on RL and supervised learning, and performs a performance analysis on this scheme.
-This code provides a simulation scenario based on A3 event switching.
+This code provides a simulation scenario based on A3 event handover.
 It also gives a parameter TTT and HOM optimization scheme.
 Some code is provided in the mian file for the reader to study
 # Dependencies
 - python 3.9.13
 - scikit-learn 1.4.2